 Without our love of racing, these horses wouldn’t exist.
 Without the work of breeders, owners and trainers they would never race.
 Without the passion of individuals who care about the horse for the sake of the horse, they end up in horrible situations.
 The horses owe us something, but we owe them much more.

-We made visits to Old Friends, Adena and Three Chimneys as well as a trip to the Kentucky Horse Park to visit my old love Cigar.
+I made visits to Old Friends, Adena and Three Chimneys as well as a trip to the Kentucky Horse Park to visit my old love Cigar.
 Adena, Old Friends and Neigh Savers worked together to help a horse named Racketeer.
 He was a graded stakes runner bred by Adena who earned over $400,000 in his career and he was found in a bad situation about to go worse.
 Thanks to the efforts of everyone involved he was saved and thanks to Adena Springs he was shipped back home to Kentucky and transferred to Old Friends.
 While I didn’t get to visit him, I was informed that he’s doing very well and is happy.
-Adena has set the bar high for breeders for aftercare, and we can only hope for more owners to take these responsibilities and put us happily out of business.
+Adena has set the bar high for breeders for aftercare, and I can only hope for more owners to take these responsibilities and put us (aftercare organizations) happily out of business.

 Derby day was cold, rainy and bleak.
 It wasn’t exactly what I’d been dreaming of my whole life, but it was still a real good time.
 Wise Dan demolished the field in the Woodford Reserve in the pouring rain and left me wondering if that was the best race we’d see all day.
 Right before the Derby, nature decided to celebrate the Derby with us and it stopped raining.
 People crawled out of every nook to find their wet, empty seats waiting for them.
 The mass of people was unlike anything I’ve ever seen or am likely to see again.
 Orb was impressive and was a very popular winner (though I have to admit I was on Revolutionary and Palace Malice).
 The Derby is hard to put into words.
 It is big.
 It’s exciting.
 It’s grand.
 It’s crazy.
 And then it’s over and your not sure if you should feel happy, sad, excited or disappointed that it’s over.
 It’s an experience.

 On Sunday at 11:00, I was lucky enough to be the guest of Lisa and Calvin Borel (3 time Derby winning jockey) for a 10 minute preview of the Mine That Bird movie.
-I think we were the only people in the room not directly connected with the horse or with the making of the movie.
+I think we (me and my husband) were the only people in the room not directly connected with the horse or with the making of the movie.
 It was special and I will never forget it.
 I was lucky enough to go visit Mine That Bird at the Derby Museum with all of his connections and go in the paddock with him.
 Bird is a ham and really has a show stealing personality and it was an honor to be near him.
 The Borel’s are truly gracious, kind and sincere people and I’m glad to have met them.